Public services in Brighton and Hove: Fire protection

 East Sussex Fire and Rescue Service is the statutory fire and rescue service covering the city of Brighton and Hove and the rest of East Sussex.
 It operates 24 fire stations, three of which are in the city: at Hove, Preston Circus and Roedean.
 All are part of the West Group of fire stations, which cover the city and the adjacent District of Lewes.

 Preston Circus Community Fire Station covers central and western parts of Brighton.
 It has 61 full-time firefighters when fully staffed, and its equipment consists of an Extended Rescue Pump, an Aerial Ladder Platform and a Water Tender Ladder.
 Roedean Community Fire Station covers eastern Brighton and when fully staffed has a complement of 29 full-time firefighters.
 It is equipped with an Extended Rescue Pump.
 Hove Community Fire Station covers the Hove and Portslade areas.
 When fully resourced it has 53 full-time firefighters.
 It also has an Extended Rescue Pump and a High Volume Pump.

-Until the passing of the 1825 Brighton Town Act, fire protection was offered by private fire insurance companies, supplemented by a "single primitive fire engine" owned by Brighton parish.
-It was not until 5 January 1831 that the requirements of the Act were fulfilled by the formation of the Brighton Fire Establishment.
+Until the passing of the Brighthelmston Improvement and Poor Relief Act 1825 (6 Geo.
+4. c. clxxix), fire protection was offered by private fire insurance companies, supplemented by a "single primitive fire engine" owned by Brighton parish.
+It was not until 5 January 1831 that the requirements of the act were fulfilled by the formation of the Brighton Fire Establishment.
 It had 29 men, three fire engines and a fire ladder.
 Mains water was used to fight fires from the 1850s, by arrangement with the Constant Service Water Company, and by the following decade extra equipment had been provided and was stored at various locations around the town.
 From 14 October 1867, the Brighton Volunteer Fire Brigade supplemented it.
 They had 46 men and two fire engines.
 A bad fire in 1880 prompted the formation of a separate fire brigade by the local police force.
 The Brighton Police Fire Brigade was based at the town hall, and by 1898 there were 12 satellite stations throughout the town.
 In that year the headquarters moved to Church Street, and three years later a new building opened on the site of the present fire station at Preston Circus.
 The year after that the Police Fire Brigade also took over the volunteer brigade's premises.